The best slip-on sneakers for men that promise both comfort and style

 Image: Courtesy Farfetch

-A remarkable mix of both classy and casual, these slip-on sneakers for men by Dolce and Gabbana in a black hue makes for the perfect out-and-about footwear.
-They subtly elevate your street style and can be styled with all kinds of looks .
-While the upper is made in polyester and rayon, the inner lining is 100 percent lambskin with a rubber outsole.
-The printed brand logo on the front further adds an exquisite touch to the design.
+A remarkable mix of both classy and casual, these slip-on sneakers for men by Burberry in a black, brown and white colourway makes for the perfect out-and-about footwear.
+They subtly elevate your street style owing to their checkered pattern and can be styled with all kinds of looks .
+While the upper is made in a cotton blend, the inner lining as well is a mix of cotton, goat skin and polyester with a rubber outsole.

 Image: Courtesy Farfetch